How to make video an essential part of your marketing strategy

 Looking to get started with video marketing?
-Our Content Manager, Beth, outlines the best ways to build it into your content strategy.
+Discover the best ways to build it into your content strategy.

 97% of marketers say video content has helped increase understanding of their product or service, and 76% say it increases sales.
 It’s no wonder the demand for video content is growing!